Jones sacked by England after poor run of form

 That run included a Grand Slam in his first Six Nations campaign, a successful title defence and a first series whitewash of the Wallabies in Australia.

+His team upset two-time defending champions New Zealand in the 2019 World Cup semi-final, but were overwhelmed by a powerful South Africa performance in the final.

-However, his hopes of leading England to a second World Cup have been dashed by a poor run of form.
+Jones' hopes of leading England to a second World Cup have been dashed by a poor run of form.

 England won only one match - a comfortable victory over Japan - from four Tests in the autumn and were booed by some fans after their final defeat by South Africa.